deyran/pro-asp-net-mvc/pro-asp-net-mvc/chapter-15/bb-introducing-url-patterns.md

 # Chapter 15: URL Routing

 ## Introducing URL Patterns
-Routing System works with **URL Scheme** (a set of routes), which comprises the URLs that the application will recognize and respond to.
+Routing System (**Routing engine**) works with **URL Scheme** (a set of routes), which comprises the URLs that the application will recognize and respond to.

-No need to type out all of the individual application URLs.
-Instead, each route contains a *URL pattern*, which is compared to incoming Urls.
-If a *URL matches* the **pattern**, the *routing systems* process that URL.
+The Routing System works as follows:
+1. When the incoming URL reaches the Routes system, it extracts the URL.
+2. Each incoming URL contains a **URL pattern**, which is *compared* to incoming URLs.
+3. If the URL pattern matches the URL, the routing system maps the route to the MVC process
+4. If there is no match, the routing system will return a 404 error to the client

+This approach avoids typing all the individual URLs to support the application.

 Let's start with a URL for the example application: **http<nolink>://mysite.com/Admin/Index?query=bing**.
 Excluding the hostname **(http<nolink>://mysite.com/)** and query string **(?query=bing)**, *URLs* can be aplit into two segments **(Admin/Index)** as shown in Figure 15-3.